HackYourFutureBelgium/home/curriculum/separation-of-concerns.md

 # Separation of Concerns

-> Find the Module repository [right here](https://github.com/HackYourFutureBelgium/separation-of-concerns/)
+> 2 weeks.
+Find the Module repository [right here](https://github.com/HackYourFutureBelgium/separation-of-concerns/)

 Before hacking your way into more and more ambitious projects, take some time to understand Separation of Concerns: What's happening behind the screen is even more important than what the user sees!